Bolikhamsai province: Geography

-Bolikhamsai province has a rugged terrain, with large boulders and streams.
+Bolikhamsai province has a rugged terrain, with boulders and streams.
 Its elevation ranges from 140–1588 m.
 The principal river is the Nam Kading, meaning 'water like a bell', a tributary of the Mekong; its catchment covers about 92% of the provincial area.
-The other main rivers are the Nam Muan, Nam Sat, and the Nam Tek.
-Waterfalls of note include the Tad Leuk, Tad Xay and Tad Xang.
+Other rivers are the Nam Muan, Nam Sat, and the Nam Tek.
+Waterfalls include the Tad Leuk, Tad Xay and Tad Xang.
 The longest mountain range in the province is the Phou Louang range, running to the southwest, the Phou Ao range to the southeast; the Thalabat range to the northwest, and the Pa Guang range to the northeast.
 In Khamkheuth District, there is karst limestone scenery, which is allegedly the largest formation of its type in Southeast Asia.
-The many rock pinnacles have formed stone forest similar to limestone outcrops in southern China.
+The rock pinnacles have formed stone forest similar to limestone outcrops in southern China.